josephmluna/LabWebsite/lab_charter/index.md

 > *Always remember: you are not your experiment!*

 Everyone (graduate students, postdocs, and myself) will make mistakes in the lab.
-Quoting one of my graduate advisors: "You'll never completely master a technique unless you've messed up each step once."
+Think of mistakes as a natural part of becoming an expert; the truism that you can't fully master a technique until you've messed up each step at least once is apt here.
 Be honest and forthright when you have made a mistake so we can learn together.
 Apologize if warranted.
-Learn from your mistakes and strive not to make the same mistake twice.
+The critical thing is to learn from your mistakes and strive not to make the same mistake twice.
 But most of all, be kind to yourself.
 Science is hard and mistakes are a natural, and dare I say it, *celebrated* part of the learning process.

 ## Specific Expectations for the Different Members of the Lab